verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 ### Create a WDT Model

-- If you have not already done so, download v1.9.9 or higher of [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling/releases) (WDT) from GitHub.
+- If you have not already done so, download v1.9.9 or later of [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling/releases) (WDT) from GitHub.
 - Unzip the installer `weblogic-deploy.zip` file so that you can access `bin/discoverDomain.sh`.
 - To make copying commands easier, define an environment variable for `WDT_HOME` that points to the directory where you installed WebLogic Deploy Tooling.
    ```shell script